Why Can't I View the Attached Data Disk on the Server?¶

 mount /dev/vdb1 /mnt/sdc

-Perform the following steps to enable automatic partition mounting at system start:
+Perform the following steps to configure auto mount at system start:

 blkid Disk partition

-In this example, run the following command to query the UUID of the /dev/vdb1 partition:
+In this example, the UUID of the /dev/vdb1 partition is queried.

 blkid /dev/vdb1